beto-rodriguez/LiveCharts2/docs/cartesianChart/scatterseries.md

     values2.Add(new ObservablePoint(r.Next(0, 20), r.Next(0, 20)));
 }

-Series = new ObservableCollection<ISeries>
+Series = new ObservableCollection&lt;ISeries>
 {
     // use the second type argument to specify the geometry to draw for every point
     // there are already many predefined geometries in the
     // LiveChartsCore.SkiaSharpView.Drawing.Geometries namespace
-    new ScatterSeries<ObservablePoint, RoundedRectangleGeometry>
+    new ScatterSeries&lt;ObservablePoint, RoundedRectangleGeometry>
     {
         Values = values1,
         Stroke = null,